huggingface/huggingface.js/packages/tasks/src/tasks/image-text-to-text/about.md

 ## Document Question Answering and Retrieval

-Vision language models trained on document text, layout and graphics can be used to extract information from documents.
+Vision language models trained on formatted documents that include text and graphics can be used to extract information from documents.

 ### Image Captioning